“Canadian violinist Emma Meinrenken [is] pushing all physical limits of her instrument”- The Violin Channel

 About

-She received 1st place at the Stradivarius International Violin Competition, the Prix Ravel at the Ecole d'Art Américaines de Fontainebleau, and has participated in festivals such as the NUME Festival in Italy, the Gstaad Menuhin Festival, the Verbier Festival Academy, the Norfolk Chamber Music Festival, and the Four Seasons Winter Workshop.
-Meinrenken debuted with the Toronto Symphony Orchestra in 2011, and has since performed with orchestras across North America and Europe.
-She often collaborates with composers, and has been the dedicatee of several new compositions for solo violin.
+Meinrenken debuted with the Toronto Symphony Orchestra in 2011, and has since performed with orchestras across North America and Europe, most recently with the Richmond Symphony.
+She often collaborates with composers, and has been the dedicatee of many new compositions for solo violin.
 She made her Carnegie Hall debut giving the New York premiere of a piece for violin and guitar by Fred Lerdahl, and most recently premiered a violin concerto by Maya Miro Johnson with the Curtis Symphony Orchestra.
-She currently plays on the 1717 Windsor-Weinstein Stradivarius violin, generously on loan from the Canada Council for the Arts.
+She will be a featured artist at Bang on a Can’s 2026 ‘Long Play’ festival.